hannahclauson/health-agreements/attack-plan.md

 - Data entry phase I
   - enter data for ~12 companies
+    - enter a set of guidelines
+    - then fill in companies / practices for all relevant guidelines
   - maybe ideally a few dozen ... like 50?
 - Consolidate some layout / IA
   - make seed data